 Interestingly, Temperman did the Purple Invasion series, while Rogers did the Yellow Vulture.

 For non-fiction works on Operator #5, there is the excellent work by Nick Carr done as part of Robert Weinberg‘s Pulp Classics series, and reprinted by Wildside Press: America’s Secret Service Ace: Operator #5.
-There is also a volume on just the Purple War by Tom Johnson that is currently published by Steeger Books: Operator 5: The History of the Purple Wars as by Harrison Stievers.
+There is also a volume on just the Purple Invasion by Tom Johnson that is currently published by Steeger Books: Operator 5: The History of the Purple Invasions as by Harrison Stievers.
 It makes use of the footnotes that ran during the saga that claimed to be from a history of the war written by “Harrison Stievers.”

 Comics